RajGupta17/Eklavya_MazeBlaze-v2/firmware/algorithm/readme.md

 1) reaching dead end :  we delete the path from the last checkpoint to that node from memory .
 In other words , we eraze that dead end node as a vertex in graph
 2) Reaching the same node : We backtrack to most recent checkpoint ( as stored in stack )
-3) Reaching the end :  We backtrack to most recent checkpoint ( as stored in stack )
+3) Reaching the end :  We backtrack to most recent checkpoint ( as stored in stack ) We continue this until all the nodes are explored completely .

+We store the names of nodes as A , B …. etc .
+For each node , we store all of its neighbors in the form of an adjacency list along with their individual distances .
+This generates a weighted graph which we feed to djikstra’s .